Skip navigation

 • Emergency Solutions Grant (ESG)

-Every year, Hennepin County and partner cities report and evaluate how federal funding was used for housing and community development, as well as some public service activities, in suburban cities over the previous year.
+Every year, Hennepin County and partner cities report and evaluate how federal funding was used for housing, community development, and some public service activities in suburban cities over the previous year.

 This information is included in a document referred to as the Consolidated Annual Performance and Evaluation Report (CAPER).
 These reports are meant to show how the county and cities are working towards goals outlined in the five-year action plan.
 They serve to both satisfy federal requirements and provide information to the general public.

-The Hennepin County CAPER includes information on all Hennepin County cities except those that receive their own funding, including Minneapolis, Bloomington, Eden Prairie, and Plymouth.
+The Hennepin County CAPER includes information on all Hennepin County cities except those that receive their own funding, which include Minneapolis, Bloomington, Eden Prairie, and Plymouth.

 View the City of Minneapolis' separate reporting process.